Which Laptop CPU is Right for You?

 Most U Series processors have a TDP of 15 watts, which is the sweet spot between solid performance and good battery life, but does require active cooling in the form of a fan.
 There are a few U series CPUs with 28-watt TDPs, though only a handful of laptops use them.
 With a large battery and a power-efficient screen, U series laptops can get well over 10 hours of endurance with some high-end systems getting closer to 20 hours.

-Intel just released the 7th Generation versions of its vPro-enabled, business U series CPUs in January 2017 so new business laptops such as Lenovo's 2017 ThinkPads and Dell's new Kaby Lake Latitudes will be rolling out over the first few months of the year.
-You'll also see a number of U Series laptops with Intel's Iris Plus 640 or 650 graphics processor on-board in early 2017.
+A number of U Series laptops feature Intel's Iris Plus 640 or 650 graphics processor on-board.
 Iris Plus promises significantly better 3D graphics performance than the base-level Intel HD 620 GPU.

 |Common Intel U Series CPUs (2 cores, 4 threads)|